khalid-dabjan/backend-assessment/README.md

 # TicketSwap assessment
-Oops!
-You and your team were asked to implement a new marketplace system for selling and buying tickets.
-Your colleague already started working on a proof of concept, but had to leave before finishing it!
+Your assignment is to implement a new marketplace system for selling and buying tickets.
+Some tests are already written and there is a basic implementation for you to finish.
+Even though it is not real code, please treat it as if it would be deployed to thousands of users.

-Now it is up to you to finish what was started.
+There are some concrete classes for implementation and there are some unit tests.
+Your job is to:
+- make sure all the business logic above is implemented and test
+  - make sure all the tests pass
+  - there are skipped tests, you need to implement the missing functionality

 The business rules are as follows:
 - A listing contains multiple tickets.